-To comply with the Cyprus Copyright Act of 1976 (as amended from time to time), your business is legally required to pay for the use of any copyright music on your premises.
+To comply with the Cyprus Copyright Act of 1976, your business is legally required to pay for the use of any copyright music on your premises.

 When does Copyright begin?

 In music, copyright begins automatically once a piece of music is created, and documented or recorded (eg. on video, tape or CD or simply writing down the notation of a score).

 If you own the copyright you possess the sole authority to: